auth0-samples/auth0-spring-security5-api-sample/README.md

-# Auth0 Spring Security 5 API Samples
+# Auth0 Spring Security API Samples

-> **Note**
-> If you are using Spring Boot 3 / Spring Security 6, check out the [use-spring-6 branch](https://github.com/auth0-samples/auth0-spring-security5-api-sample/tree/use-spring-6), which contains an updated version of this sample for Spring Boot 3.
-Also see [this issue](https://github.com/auth0-samples/auth0-spring-security5-api-sample/issues/25) for more information.

 [![CircleCI](https://circleci.com/gh/auth0-samples/auth0-spring-security5-api-sample.svg?style=svg)](https://circleci.com/gh/auth0-samples/auth0-spring-security5-api-sample)

-These samples demonstrate how to create an API with Spring Boot 2 and Spring Security 5, which only permits access to resources if a valid **access token** is included.
+These samples demonstrate how to create an API with Spring Boot and the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot).

 These samples do not demonstrate how to sign a JWT but rather assume that a user has already been authenticated by Auth0 and holds an access token for API access.
 For information on how to use Auth0 to authenticate users, see [the docs](https://auth0.com/docs).